DIY Chiefs Leather Earrings

 You can find many templates for your earrings on Design Bundles, Pinterest and Etsy.
 Many bloggers offer them for free and others are available for sale on the Etsy website.

-I made these DIY Chiefs leather earrings an arrowhead file and I’ve just learned that it is is no longer available.
-Here is the link to a similar file.
+I made these DIY Chiefs leather earrings an arrowhead file that I purchased on Etsy.

 Open Cricut Design Space and start a new project